4d/go-mobile/docs/debug/from-your-android-device-and-android-studio.md

 ---
 id: from-your-android-device-and-android-studio
-title: From your Android device and Android studio
+title: From your Android device
 ---

 ## Debug from your Android device